jakelis/Kaggle_House_Prices/README.md

 - Introduced LightGBM, and did RandomizedSearchCV on it, LightGBM achieved the best predictive performance

 # Error Analysis
-- Used OOF predictions produced by Ridge, RandomForest and LightGBM to analyse the correlation between prediction and residual
+- Used Out Of Fold (OOF) predictions from Ridge, RandomForest, and LightGBM to perform residual analysis
+- Residual vs prediction plotted to identify systematic error patterns
+- Checked correlation between predictions and residuals to detect bias
+- Checked residual S.D to compare error dispersion between models
 - Analysed Prices ranges that each model makes the least error at
 - Checked the worst 5% errors and suggested the causes of these errors
 - Extracted feature_importance_ for LightGBM and identified the most important features